Finance (M.S.)

 Admission Requirements

-Admissions into the Master of Science in Finance program is contingent upon admissions to the Wayne State University Graduate School.
+Admissions into the Master of Science in Finance program is contingent upon admission to the Wayne State University Graduate School.
 In addition, applicants must meet the following requirements:

 - Baccalaureate degree in business administration, a discipline area of business administration such as accounting or finance, or in a quantitative field such as mathematics, economics, physics, engineering, statistics or the sciences from a regionally accredited institution